lyteword/kjv/2-samuel/chapter-2.md

 <sup>14</sup> And Abner said to Joab, Let the young men now arise, and play before us.
 And Joab said, Let them arise.

-<sup>15</sup> Then there arose and went over by number twelve of Benjamin, which pertained to Ish-bosheth the son of Saul, and twelve of the servants of David.
+<sup>15</sup> Then there arose and went over by number twelve of Benjamin, which *pertained* to Ish-bosheth the son of Saul, and twelve of the servants of David.

-<sup>16</sup> And they caught every one his fellow by the head, and thrust his sword in his fellow’s side; so they fell down together: wherefore that place was called Helkath-hazzurim, which is in Gibeon.
+<sup>16</sup> And they caught every one his fellow by the head, and *thrust* his sword in his fellow’s side; so they fell down together: wherefore that place was called Helkath-hazzurim, which *is* in Gibeon.

 <sup>17</sup> And there was a very sore battle that day; and Abner was beaten, and the men of Israel, before the servants of David.

-<sup>18</sup> ¶ And there were three sons of Zeruiah there, Joab, and Abishai, and Asahel: and Asahel was as light of foot as a wild roe.
+<sup>18</sup> ¶ And there were three sons of Zeruiah there, Joab, and Abishai, and Asahel: and Asahel *was as* light of foot as a wild roe.

 <sup>19</sup> And Asahel pursued after Abner; and in going he turned not to the right hand nor to the left from following Abner.

-<sup>20</sup> Then Abner looked behind him, and said, Art thou Asahel?
-And he answered, I am.
+<sup>20</sup> Then Abner looked behind him, and said, *Art* thou Asahel?
+And he answered, I *am*.

 <sup>21</sup> And Abner said to him, Turn thee aside to thy right hand or to thy left, and lay thee hold on one of the young men, and take thee his armour.
 But Asahel would not turn aside from following of him.

 <sup>22</sup> And Abner said again to Asahel, Turn thee aside from following me: wherefore should I smite thee to the ground? how then should I hold up my face to Joab thy brother?

-<sup>23</sup> Howbeit he refused to turn aside: wherefore Abner with the hinder end of the spear smote him under the fifth rib, that the spear came out behind him; and he fell down there, and died in the same place: and it came to pass, that as many as came to the place where Asahel fell down and died stood still.
+<sup>23</sup> Howbeit he refused to turn aside: wherefore Abner with the hinder end of the spear smote him under the fifth *rib*, that the spear came out behind him; and he fell down there, and died in the same place: and it came to pass, *that* as many as came to the place where Asahel fell down and died stood still.

-<sup>24</sup> Joab also and Abishai pursued after Abner: and the sun went down when they were come to the hill of Ammah, that lieth before Giah by the way of the wilderness of Gibeon.
+<sup>24</sup> Joab also and Abishai pursued after Abner: and the sun went down when they were come to the hill of Ammah, that *lieth* before Giah by the way of the wilderness of Gibeon.

 <sup>25</sup> ¶ And the children of Benjamin gathered themselves together after Abner, and became one troop, and stood on the top of an hill.

 <sup>26</sup> Then Abner called to Joab, and said, Shall the sword devour for ever? knowest thou not that it will be bitterness in the latter end? how long shall it be then, ere thou bid the people return from following their brethren?

-<sup>27</sup> And Joab said, As God liveth, unless thou hadst spoken, surely then in the morning the people had gone up every one from following his brother.
+<sup>27</sup> And Joab said, *As* God liveth, unless thou hadst spoken, surely then in the morning the people had gone up every one from following his brother.

 <sup>28</sup> So Joab blew a trumpet, and all the people stood still, and pursued after Israel no more, neither fought they any more.